Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Then, eHive will keep on grouping the following Dataflow events on branch #3 until there is another Dataflow event on branch #2, which will create *another* semaphore group.

 The process is repeated until exhaustion of all Dataflow events.
-This requires the analysis A to emit the events in the right order.
+This requires the analysis Alpha to emit the events in the right order.
 There are as many semaphore groups as events on branch #2, each job created on branch #2 is the *funnel* of 0, 1 or many jobs of the *fan* that is defined on branch #3.